How to Prevent Eyelashes From Falling Out

 What Can You Do to Help Lessen Lash Loss When Removing Makeup?

 If you’re noticing lash loss while you remove eye makeup, one of the easiest ways to help is by being gentle on your lashes during makeup removal.
-“Over rubbing can lead to inflammation, which may interfere with optimal functioning of follicles,” says Dr. Zeichner, “and it can even sometimes pull eyelashes right out.”
+“Over rubbing can lead to inflammation, which may interfere with optimal functioning of follicles,” says Dr. Zeichner.
+“It can even sometimes pull eyelashes right out.”

 There are also a variety of serums on the market that can help.
 “Many contain conditioning ingredients to hydrate the current lash,” says Dr. Zeichner.
-The L’Oréal Paris Lash Serum Solution, for example, conditions and cares for lashes with a specially formulated complex of glycerin, pro-vitamin B5, hyaluronic acid, madecassoside and arginine.
-After using it two times a day for four weeks, seven out of ten women saw less lash loss during makeup removal and had denser, thicker-looking lash fringe.
+The L’Oréal Paris Lash Serum Solution, for example, conditions and cares for lashes with its formula made with glycerin, pro-vitamin B5 and hyaluronic acid.
+After using it two times a day for four weeks, seven out of ten women saw less lash loss during makeup removal and had denser, thicker-looking lashes.
+Or try the Lancôme Cils Booster Lash Revitalizing Serum.
+It nourishes damaged and over-processed lashes with an amino acid-infused formula.